 Shadow Theater gained great popularity among the people and the Turkish puppeteers much improved the techniques they had inherited from others.
 The colorless and motionless presentations of the Egyptian shadow play gained much rich coloring and mobility in the Turkish form of the art.

 Here is an example of shadow theater to help you practice your Turkish.
-This particular play is split into 3 parts, all of which are available on YouTube.

 The Devlet Opera ve Balesi or State Opera and Ballet website links to all the state-run opera and ballet houses around Turkey.
 Learn more about the opera in Istanbul, Ankara and Izmir by clicking on the interactive map.